AmusementClub/vs-mlrt/README.md

 To install, download the latest release and extract them into your VS `plugins` directory.

 Please visit the [vsov](vsov) directory for details.

+## vsort: ONNX Runtime-based CPU/GPU Runtime

+[ONNX Runtime](https://onnxruntime.ai/) is an AI inference runtime with many backends.

+The vs-onnxruntime plugin provides optimized CPU and CUDA GPU runtime for some popular AI filters.

+To install, download the latest release and extract them into your VS `plugins` directory.

+Please visit the [vsort](vsort) directory for details.